Jinjing813/stats220/README.md

 A little about me:

-1.I am a Stage II student majoring in Computer Science and Statistics.
+1. I am a Stage II student majoring in Computer Science and Statistics.
-2.I am taking STATS 220 to learn how to better use data technologies and programming languages for data processing, while also deepening my understanding of statistics and data.
+2. I am taking STATS 220 to learn how to better use data technologies and programming languages for data processing, while also deepening my understanding of statistics and data.
-3.I hope everything goes well in this course!
+3. I hope everything goes well in this course!

-My course this year:
+*My course this year:*
-- STATS220
+- **STATS220**
 - STATS208
 - CS230
 - CS120